zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Multi-queue for NICs.md

 # Multi-queue for NICs {#concept_xwg_mjw_ydb .concept}

-If you use a single CPU, chances of many network interruptions increase.
-For processing, you can route NIC interruptions in the ECS instances to different CPUs.
-In the network PPS and network bandwidth tests, a solution that uses two queues instead of one queue can enhance the performance by 50% to 100%.
-A solution that uses four queues can bring significant increase in the performance.
+A single CPU is not sufficient for handling network interruptions.
+Therefore, you should route NIC interruptions in the ECS instances to different CPUs.
+In the network PPS and bandwidth tests, a solution that uses two queues instead of one queue can enhance the performance by 50% to 100%.
+A solution that uses four queues can bring a significant increase in the performance.

 ## ECS instance types supporting multi-queue {#section_bgd_bkw_ydb .section}